Fechin/reference/source/_posts/conventional-commits.md

-Getting Started {.cols-2}
+Getting Started {.cols-3}
 ----

-### Getting Started
+### Quick Guide

-The Conventional Commits specification is a lightweight convention on top of commit messages.
-It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
+#### What's Conventional Commits
+- Easy-to-follow structure for commit messages.
+- Clearly states the nature of changes.
+- Ensures uniformity in commit messages across teams.
+- Enables automated versioning and changelog generation.
+- Makes commit history easy to browse.
+- Allows the specification of 'scope' for more clarity.
+- Has a special notation for breaking changes.
+- Facilitates better understanding among team members.
+- Makes the review process efficient.
+- Helps in future troubleshooting with descriptive commit messages.

-#### Syntax
+#### Structure

 ```javascript
 <type>[optional scope]: <description>